hikanio/CatFact/README.md

 ﻿# Cat Facts CLI 🐾

 A simple command-line application that fetches cat facts from external API.
-This application was created as a recruitment task for a company.

 ## Features ✨